BirdeeHub/tomlua/README.md

     -- adds further uniqueness checking to be fully compliant with the toml spec strict = false,
-    -- causes keys that parse as lua integers to be interpreted as integer keys -- unless they were enclosed in "" int_keys = false,
+    -- causes keys that parse as lua integers to be interpreted as integer keys -- unless they were enclosed in "" or '' int_keys = false,
 })